MagnusGranno/frontendstartcode/README.md

 4. Run "npm run build" to build the finished produkt.

+# Routing
+In this project we've used React-Router-6

 # Styling

 Styling is done with styled components "https://styled-components.com/" and is basicly regular css